dhodgson615/Curve-Fitter/README.md

 * Use different phase angles so the derivative at $x_1$ or
   $x_2$ matches a specified value instead of 0.

 * Swap the hard-coded half-period for any fraction you like, then keep Newton–Raphson to solve for the new phase.

-* Feed the same scalars into every coordinate axis to bend paths in 3-D space.
+* Input each point into every coordinate axis to bend paths in 3-D space.

 ---